PEOPLE HAVE BEEN ASKING SOME QUESTIONS PLUS I HAVE SOME RESOURCE LINKS FOR YOU BELOW.

 "Ding" Darling Wildlife Society has information about this National Wildlife Refuge on Sanibel Island in Florida.

 Santa Clara Ranch , is a great location for photographing the birds and other animals of south Texas.
+I have been there twice and hope to return.

-Friends of the Bosque del Apache has information about this National Wildlife Refuge in New Mexico.
+Bosque del Apache has information about this National Wildlife Refuge in New Mexico.

 Grand Teton National Park provides information on one of my favorite locations.